Ojedalatronico/Reggaeton_songs/README.md

 ## Why I do this project

 I believe that projects are moments to do things that we are not comfortable with, that take us out of our comfort zone.
 This is a strange project for me, but very fun.
 Having fun is also an important part of learning

+## What was the big challenge?

+If you want to train a model like this you really need time, a good computer or think about the data out the box.
+You can't did this in 5 minutes, prepare yourseft!

+## Photos

+You can see in this photo a training.

+Some example with past models